Skip to content

 cotainr build --base-image docker://ubuntu:22.04 --conda-env condaenv.yml myproject.sif

-This will produce a single file anyone can use anywhere, regardless of platform and local differences in setup, etc.
+This will produce a single file anyone can use anywhere apptainer is installed, regardless of platform and local differences in setup, etc.

 Pre-built container images